Why you get ingrown hairs after waxing

 Here are two honest facts for you:

 2. Despite what you might have read or been told, the softly, softly approach to ingrown hairs just doesn’t work.
-You need a focussed, targeted treatment to really tackle ingrown hairs.
+You need a focused, targeted treatment to really tackle ingrown hairs.

-There’s no two ways about it, when it comes to ingrown hairs, you need to bring out the BIG GUNS.
-Dont bother dry brushing, or using a regular exfoliator.
+There are no two ways about it when it comes to ingrown hairs, you need to bring out the BIG GUNS.
+Don’t bother dry brushing or using a regular exfoliator.
 No amount of superficial scrubbing will help if the problem is below the surface of the skin.

 Instead, follow the steps below to reduce (and in some cases rid yourself of) ingrown hairs.

 Just as an aside, the reason it’s quite important to tackle ingrown hairs is that sometimes they can become infected and inflamed, known as folliculitis.
 A course of antibiotics is often prescribed to clear the infection, but it’s obviously much better to prevent it happening in the first place!